sa1ntslovur/freshify/training-handbook.md

 You can now send the questions to the trainees using the **:pm** command.
 Ensure the questions are clear and not overly difficult.
 Some examples include:

 1. How do you approve a transaction?
-1. How do you approve a transaction?
+1. How do you deny a transaction?
 1. As an LR, are you required to use proper grammar at the store or training center?